santosmota/2022_IEEE_TPWRS_Submission_Repository/README.md

   - **FCR_sharing.slx**:
       - Simulink linearized rotating mass model with three primary power providers, two gas turbines and an energy storage system.
   - **FCR_sharing_Script.m**:
-      - Runs linear analyzes of the the simulink model for 7 different gain sets for the FCR providers, stores the eigenvalues of each analyzis in a csv file.
+      - Runs linear analyzes of the simulink model for 7 different gain sets for the FCR providers, stores the eigenvalues of each analyzis in a csv file.
   - **mateigen_run_1.csv ... mateigen_run_7.csv**:
       - Output files of the script FCR_sharing_Script.m.